Tajinder-Dhoot/tajinder-dhoot/README.md

 #### I am a Software QA Analyst 👨‍💻
 - 🧑‍💼 IT Consultant @ FDM Group
-- 🔭 I’m currently working on web automation projects
+- 🔭 I’m currently working with Staples Canada
+- Working on API testing and personal projects

 #### Thanks for visiting my profile on Github.
 Let me share with you what I excel in: